kshaffer/cognition/syllabus.md

 *Videos* created by me, which will offer audio/visual explanations of concepts in the reading, demonstrations of how those concepts are applied in specific situations, contradictory perspectives to those expressed in the readings, and alternative explanations.

-*Core concept lists* will be provided for each unit, as well as a [master list for the course](/coreConcepts/), which will form the basis for the conceptual videos and maps (and assessment requirements) listed below.
+*Core concept lists* will be provided for each unit, which will form the basis for the conceptual videos and maps (and assessment requirements) listed below.

+We will also have a private discussion forum for registered students (D2L), a public discussion forum (Twitter, using the hashtag #muscog), and twice-weekly video-chat office hours.
+These are the primary places for you to ask questions of clarification, to compare notes with each other as you work on assignments, and for me to ask provocative questions about the readings, videos, and potential points of application.

 Assessed coursework will include the following:

+### Conceptual videos

-*Conceptual videos.* For each core concept in a unit of study, create a video of *no more than 60 seconds* in which you explain the concept in your own words and present at least one example or application to elucidate that explanation.
+For most core concepts in a unit of study (the exact number posted on each week's assignment page), create a video of *no more than 60 seconds* in which you explain the concept in your own words and present at least one example or application to elucidate that explanation.
 For example, in explaining the concept of *interference*, you can present a song in which the melody for each verse is almost, but not quite, identical, making it more difficult to memorize or perform upon first encounter.
 Videos that explain the concept accurately and coherently with a relevant example will receive full assessment credit.
-Videos submitted by the deadline but not up to standard will be allowed a single reassesment opportunity within 48 hours of feedback being posted.
+Videos submitted by the deadline but not up to standard will be allowed a single reassesment opportunity within three weekdays of feedback being posted.
 For each concept, the student who produces the video that is deemed the most clear and engaging will be given the opportunity to share it with the class and the public on the course Vimeo channel.
 Throughout the course, and especially at the end of our core concept study, this channel will provide a high-quality set of concise explanations for student review and public consumption.

-*Online discussion.* We will have a private discussion forum for registered students, a public discussion forum (Twitter, using the hashtag #muscog), and twice-weekly video-chat office hours.
-These are the primary places for you to ask questions of clarification, to compare notes with each other as you work on assignments, and for me to ask provocative questions about the readings, videos, and potential points of application.
-You are expected to engage in at least one of these fora during each unit of study, but are encouraged to take advantage of all of them when possible.
+### Conceptual mapping

-*Conceptual mapping.* You will create a visual diagram that maps out our core concepts and their relationships.
-These diagrams should include each of the core concepts for each unit, with lines drawn between concepts that are related, and a written or verbal explanation of each relationship (between one sentence and one paragraph per relationship).
-You will build one master concept map over the entirety of the course, but will submit drafts at the end of each week of the course, including all concepts covered up to that date.
-Conceptual maps can be drawn on paper with pencil (and submitted as a photo, high enough resolution to be legible), an electronic diagram (using Adobe Illustrator, Prezi, etc.), or a physical diagram created on a wall/floor etc. (submitted as a photo or video and accompanied by a written or audio/video explanation of the connections).
+We will collaboratively create a visual diagram that maps out our core concepts and their relationships.
+This diagram will include each of the core concepts for each unit, with lines drawn between concepts that are related, and a written or verbal explanation of each relationship (between one sentence and one paragraph per relationship).
+I will build one master concept map over the entirety of the course, based on your submissions.
+Each Wednesday, you will submit explanations for relationships between concepts from the previous week's study (the exact number will be posted on each week's assignment page).
+All correct explanations will receive credit, and the best explanation for each relationship will be posted to the collaborative concept map.

+### Final project

-*Final project.* If you wish to obtain an A in the class, you will construct a final project that applies course concepts in a domain not discussed in class, or critiques some presentation of material in class.
+If you wish to obtain an A in the class, you will construct a final project that applies course concepts in a domain not discussed in class, or critiques some presentation of material in class.
 You and I will negotiate the details of these projects one-on-one, with the goals of 1) finding a project in line with your interests, 2) adding to public human knowledge/understanding, and 3) moving beyond the memorization, understanding, and synthesis of course concepts into the realm of application and critique.
-Shortly after midterm, you will have an opportunity to propose project ideas, and our negotiations will be completed before the final 1/4 of the term, with a clear contract of expectations laid out.
-You may only pursue the A-level final project once you have completed the assessment requirements for a B (see below).
+Shortly after midterm, you will have an opportunity to propose project ideas, and our negotiations will be completed before the beginning of Week 5, with a clear contract of expectations laid out.
+You may only pursue the final project if you have met the appropriate threshold (see below).

-## Units of study (dates TBA)

-I. Introductions

-II.
-Auditory memory (*Music and Memory*, Chapter 1)

-III.
-Echoic memory and grouping (*Music and Memory*, Chapters 2–3)

-IV.
-Musical events (*Music and Memory*, Chapter 10; readings TBA from *Open Music Theory*)

-V. Short-term memory and working memory (*Music and Memory*, Chapters 4–5)

-VI.
-Melody and Motive (*Music and Memory*, Chapter 11; readings TBA from *Open Music Theory*)

-VII.
-Rhythm and meter (*Music and Memory*, Chapter 12; readings TBA from *Open Music Theory*)

-VIII.
-Long-term memory (*Music and Memory*, Chapters 6–7)

-IX.
-Schemata (*Music and Memory*, Chapter 8; *Sweet Anticipation*, Chapter 11)

-X. Tonality (*Sweet Anticipation*, Chapter 9; readings TBA from *Open Music Theory*)

-XI.
-Musical form (*Music and Memory*, Chapter 13; readings TBA from *Open Music Theory*)

-XII.
-Music and emotion (*Sweet Anticipation*, Chapters 1–5)

 ## Assessment